rgap/rgap-dbms-course/00_database_and_flat_file_storage/1_databases/1_database.md

 ---

-## 🔄 CRUD Operations
+## 🔄 Four Common Operations on Data

-Modern DBMSs support the following core operations:
+Regardless of the system behind it, most apps use the same basic operations on data.
+These are called **CRUD** operations:

 | Operation     | Description          | Example              |
 | ------------- | -------------------- | -------------------- |